Completed Theses and Dissertations

 - Christa Moore (2016) became an assistant professor of sociology at the University or Virginia-Wise campus in Fall, 2017.
 Her dissertation was entitled "Care, constraint, and collaboration : situating gender and power among multidisciplinary human service organizations."

 - Cheryl Crane (2016) has been working as a visiting professor of sociology at Franklin College and became an assistant professor in Fall, 2017.
 Her dissertation was entitled ""We weren't created to do it by ourselves" : good mothering and maternal support across race, class, and family structure.

 - Mike Littrell (2015) is an assistant professor of criminal justice at Kentucky Community and Technical College System and has been working in the Cyber Crimes Unit with the Kentucky Attorney General's Office for several years.
 His dissertation was entitled "The citizen police academy : rational myths, legitimization, and emotion work : the effects of emotion on acceptance of rational myths."

-- Maggie Stone (2014) was an assistant professor of sociology at Marshall University through 2017 and is now working at Home of the Innocents.
+- Maggie McCandless (2014) was an assistant professor of sociology at Marshall University through 2017 and is now working at Home of the Innocents.
 Her dissertation was entitled "The whore paradox : "rational" condom use decisions among prostitutes in the context of stigma and patriarchal bargaining."